OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

 Navigate to a screen that displays input fields that take sensitive user information.
-Two methods apply to checking log files for sensitive data:
+There are two possible methods for checking log files for sensitive data:

-1. Connect to the iOS device and use one of the following options:
+The first method is through a terminal on the device.
+Connect to the iOS device and use one of the following options:

 - Install tail via the Core Utilities from Cydia and run the following command:

   ```shell